astralarya/autoscreen/README.md

 When your screen session ends, you will be notified that your shell will exit (^C to cancel).
 You can skip the countdown with ENTER.

+For help using GNU screen see the [GNU screen manual](http://www.gnu.org/software/screen/manual/screen.html).